alexpasmantier/snob/README.md

 ## 📖 Rationale

-Most of the time, running your full test suite is a waste of time and resources, since only a portion of the files has changed since your last CI run / deploy.
+Most of the time, running your full test suite is a waste of time and resources, since only a portion of the files has changed since your last commit / CI run / deploy.

-Snob speeds up your development workflow and reduces CI testing costs dramatically by analyzing your Python project's dependency graph to intelligently select which tests to run based on code changes.
+Snob speeds up your development workflow dramatically by analyzing your Python project's dependency graph to intelligently select which tests to run based on code changes.

+## What Snob isn't
+Snob doesn’t predict failures—it selects tests based on static import dependencies.

+It’s aimed at reducing locally run test suite size dramatically (often skipping 99% of irrelevant tests).

+It’s not intended to replace CI or full regression testing, but to speed up feature development cycles in large codebases.

+Limitations include missing dynamic imports, runtime side-effects, or implicit import behavior.

 ## 🚀 Quick Start